Dr. Kate Creevy: Research, In Dog Years

 Dr. Kate Creevy and Poet

-Aging is a universal experience, shared by both humans and animals.
+Aging is a universal experience, shared by both humans and

-collaborative project between the Texas A&M College of
+a collaborative project between the Texas A&M College of

 Veterinary Medicine & Biomedical Sciences (CVM), the University